senseiwells/EssentialClient/README.md

   * Prints the message determined by [announceAFKMessage](#announceafkmessage)

 ## announceAFKMessage
-This is the message you announce after you are afk"
+This is the message you announce after you are afk
 * Type: `String`
 * Default Value: `I am now AFK`
 * Extra Info: